ebzzry/ebzzry.github.io/src/fallacies.md

 pumped through it.

-## Raising the bar
+## Moving the goalpost

 This is committed when person B changes his position after person A successfully attacks the initial position of person B. The goal is to move the goalpost so that it will then be difficult for person A to attack the new, shifted post.

-> “We know that Juana is a cheater, but now that she and Pedro have
-> reconciled, I think it’s just right they are together again to
-> preserve their marriage.”
+> Pedro claims that it is due to his daily intake of Liverpaid
+> capsules that makes his liver healthy.
+When he was diagnosed with
+> cirrhosis, he stated that it could have been worse, had it not been
+> for his Liverpaid capsules.

-The speaker initially expressed disgust and objection to the actions committed by Juana.
-When the situation has changed, the speaker changed her position, too.
+The speaker adjusted his position when his initial claims were jeopardized.
+When the situation has changed, the speaker changed his position, too.

 ## Poisoning the well

-This is committed when person B objects that one or all of the sources of person A uses is invalid and unusable, thus rendering the argument of person A unacceptable.
+This is committed when person B objects that one or all of the sources of person A is invalid and unusable, thus rendering the argument of person A unacceptable.

 > “One of the sources of your paper is a report made by a well-known
 > plagiarist.
 This renders your proposals invalid and we’re not going
-> to acknowledge it.”
+> to accept it.”

 Presuming that the source information is indeed invalid, it doesn’t render the argument that person A is presenting to be invalid,